MuhammadRehman/Remove-Duplicate-Posts/Readme.txt

 === Remove Duplicate Posts ===
 Contributors: Muhammad Rehman
-Tags: delete duplicate posts, remove duplicate posts, delete posts, remove posts, bulk delete posts Requires at least: 4.0
+Tags: delete duplicate posts, remove duplicate posts, remove duplicate pages, remove pages, delete posts, remove posts, bulk delete posts
+Requires at least: 4.0
-Tested up to: 4.9.6
+Tested up to: 5.0.3
-Stable tag: 1.0.1
+Stable tag: 1.0.3
 License: GPLv2
 License URI: GPLv2

 == Description ==
 You can easily remove duplicate posts of any post type with one click.
 Just you need to select a post type which you want to remove the duplicates, and hit the delete button.
-This will remove all your duplicate posts with clean way.
+This will remove all your duplicate posts with a progress bar to let you know how delete process is going :)

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: